 3. Other income – This is late fees, coin-operated laundry, etc.

-4. Effective gross income – This is the total of the projected gross income plus other income minus vacancy allowance.
+4. Effective gross income – This is the total of the projected gross income plus other income minus the vacancy allowance.

 1. Repairs – Expect to set aside money every month for repairs and maintenance (even if the property has been newly renovated).